altgans/altgans.github.io/src/posts/linux-setup.md

 Everything backuped (I hope) and also committed to my syno-git

 2025-11-02 11:39
-TODO change linux greeter setup
+TODO: change linux greeter setup
 DONE is there a way to color man pages? `navi`, `qman`, .. installed `bat-extras` and can now do `batman`.
 I prefer this over changing the `MANPAGER` to `most` or similar, because I want to keep my muscle-memory for `man` keybinds Just doing `export MANPAGER="sh -c 'col -bx | batcat -l man -p'"` didn't work for me.
-It caused weird chars in the man pages TODO I'd like to know how to search with `fzf` in `batman` discovered `&` in man pages which narrows to found lines
+It caused weird chars in the man pages
+TODO: I'd like to know how to search with `fzf` in `batman` discovered `&` in man pages which narrows to found lines

 2025-11-02 12:30